Imadaddin Nasimi: Poetry

 Nasimi's surviving works include two ALA-LC (collections of poems), one in Azerbaijani and the other in Persian.
 Although the 16th-century Ottoman poet and bibliographer Latifî claimed that Nasimi had a "ALA-LC in all three languages", implying the existence of an Arabic ALA-LC as well, no evidence of such a work has been found.
 His Azerbaijani ALA-LC contains over four hundred ALA-LC (a form of love poetry) and several hundred other poems, including ALA-LC (a poem written in rhyming couplets) and quatrains (a four-line poem).
 According to the Turkologist Kathleen Burrill, Nasimi was able to maintain the quality of his Azerbaijani language in his poetry while using the ALA-LC form (poetry using quantifying prosody).
 This sets him apart from later poets who relied heavily on borrowing from Persian because of what Burrill described as their "lack of skill" in mastering the ALA-LC form.
 His Persian ALA-LC consists of almost three hundred ALA-LC and discusses topics such as Hurufism, praise to Twelve Imams and Imam Ali, as well as Fazlallah Astarabadi.

 Nasimi's writing style often involves repeating sounds and grammatical patterns.
-His poems mainly centre around Hurufism and contain many references to Islamic texts such as the Quran.
+His poems mainly centre on Hurufism and contain many references to Islamic texts such as the Quran.
 However, some of the beliefs behind his poems fall outside of mainstream Islam.
 Michael Hess states that Nasimi's poetry blends easily comprehensible language with more intricate themes related to Hurufism.
 Hess also notes that while Nasimi's poems have remained popular due to their emotional depth and technical proficiency, the concepts behind them are not as widely understood.
 Burrill notes that some of Nasimi's poems can be difficult to read due to their complex religious references, when this is not the case, they convey his themes of love through "easy-flowing, harmonious melodies".